syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Restrict-Dates-From-Selection.md

 {% endtabs %}

-## Blackout dates
+## Blackout Dates

 In SfCalendar, BlackoutDates refers the disabled dates that restrict the user from selecting it.
 These dates will be marked with slanted Stripes.

 The BlackoutDays can be achieved in two ways.

 A date collection can be provided to set the `BlackoutDates`.
-This is useful where one wants to block dates where holidays or any other events occur.
+This is useful when one wants to block dates where holidays or any other events occur.

 By invoking the `AddDatesInPast` method, all past dates will be blacked out till current date.